Ingrown hair removal and prevention just got simple! Here's the best way to keep your skin smooth after every shave.

 Ingrown hairs may be uncomfortable and unsightly, but the good news is they aren’t permanent.

-While most ingrown hairs go away on their own, there are several natural strategies you can employ to speed up ingrown hair removal.
+While most ingrown hairs go away on their own, there are several plant-based strategies you can employ to speed up ingrown hair removal.

-What’s even better than treating ingrown hairs naturally?
+What’s even better than treating ingrown hairs?
 Preventing them in the first place!
-By exfoliating often, shaving correctly, and utilizing natural products such as shave soap and aftershave, you can greatly increase your chances of enjoying silky-smooth skin.
+By exfoliating often, shaving correctly, and utilizing food-grade products such as shave soap and aftershave, you can greatly increase your chances of enjoying silky-smooth skin.